Anton111111/AndroidDeveloperCommands/README.md

-# AndroidDeveloperCommands
+# Android Developer Commands
-a set of commands to facilitate Android development
+A set of commands to facilitate Android development